Google Ads Tips To Take Your Campaign To The Top

 Tip 6.
 Monitor what people type when they convert

-You will likely find some new terms, particularly for your broad match keywords, that people use when encountering one of your ads, clicking, and engaging with your site.
-These new keywords can be added to your own ad group as high performing terms.
+You will likely find some new terms, particularly for your broad match keywords, that people use when encountering one of your ads, clicking.

 Tip 7.
 Remove any ads that do not perform as expected

 Tip 8.
-Use AdWords to build up where organic lacks
+Use Google Ads to build up where organic lacks

 Tip 9.
 Make sure your landing page aligns well with your ad